 How does a scientist who studies water by day sleep at night?
 Not well.
 As drought and flooding get more extreme, the head of the Global Institute for Water Security is looking for answers from around the world.
 Join host Jay Famiglietti as he and his colleagues meet people tackling our world’s water woes.

-The LTAW Film Festival is soliciting short films—up to two minutes—that inform, educate, inspire and motivate people to come together and embrace our ubiquitous need to value water and to share compelling narratives on how to cope with too little, too much, or too dirty water.
+The LTAW Film Festival accepts entries for short films—up to two minutes—that inform, educate, inspire and motivate people to come together and embrace our ubiquitous need to value water and to share compelling narratives on the future of our planet's water and why you should care.

 There are currently two prize categories being offered: 1) An International Prize category for anyone over 18 years of age, and 2) The Youth Prize category for student participants ages 10-18.